mangalam-research/btw/tech_notes.rst

     $ mkdir /srv/www/<site>
     $ cd /srv/www/<site>

-The above is just a suggestion.
+The above directory is just a suggestion.
 If you are doing this for Mangalam, then you **must** consult the documentation on how to install a server and check the section named "FS Structure" to use the proper structure.

 7. Create the virtual environment for BTW::